usabilla/leaderboard/README.md

 # Leaderboard

-We developed this game for fun. [emerce eday](http://www.emerceeday.nl/) attendees had the opportunity to experience it for real.

 The game is basically suitable for any game that orders results according to time.
 A player performs an activity and when the activity is completed player hits space and time is registered.
 We actually had a buzzer that would simulate a space click :)

 The game was developed for high resolution and for people to be able to see it clearly from far away.